gscoppino/ProjectTime/README.md

-When running the `coverage` command this way with no command line arguments, it defaults to `coverage run` on the command `manage.py test`, with some extra switches to include/omit files relevant to coverage, measure branch coverage, and passing extra flags to `manage.py test` to speed up test execution (or bail early if an error occurs).
+When running the `coverage` command this way with no command line arguments, it defaults to `coverage run` on the command `manage.py test`, with some extra switches to include/omit files relevant to coverage, measure branch coverage, and passing extra flag(s) to `manage.py test` to bail early if an error occurs).
 To generate a code coverage report afterwards, run `anaconda-project run coverage report`.
 An HTML report can be generated using `anaconda-project run coverage html`